Documentation Docs

 countInArray

 Returns the total number of array items in which a specified data field has a value other than null or undefined.
-This data field is searched in an array that contains a user response to a Dynamic Panel question or a matrix question of any type.
+This data field is searched in an array that contains a user response to a Multi-Select Matrix, Dynamic Matrix, or Dynamic Panel question.

 View Source Code